datameshgroup/fusion/docs/getting-started.md

 1. Cashier opens $100 sale on the Sale System and initiates payment
 1. Sale System sends a [payment request](/docs/api-reference/fusion-cloud#payment) request to the POI Terminal and sets [PaymentTransaction.AmountsReq.RequestedAmount](/docs/api-reference/data-model#requestedamount) to $100
 1. Card holder presents their Amex card
-1. POI Terminal calcualtes new total based on the card type and processes a payment of $101.90
+1. POI Terminal calculates new total based on the card type and processes a payment of $101.90
 1. POI Terminal approves payment and returns the result to the Sale System with
   - A receipt containing lines with the requested amount, surcharge percentage, surcharge amount, and new total amount
   - [PaymentResult.AmountsResp.AuthorizedAmount](/docs/api-reference/data-model#authorizedamount) set to $101.90